 At a glance, after the study – the body fat % increase during the post-diet phase for the flexible dieting group was 0%, while the rigid dieting group had a body fat % increase of 1.3%.

 What Can This Study on Flexible Dieting vs Rigid Dieting Tell Us?

 At a break down of the data, as we have done above… the successor, in the end, turned out to be the flexible dieting group.
 Comparison of body weight loss was almost like during the diet phase, with only a 400g average being the difference between the two.
 The post-diet phase showed a greater increase of body weight in the flexible dieting group than that of the rigid group, which at a glance would likely deter people towards the flexible dieting method.

 That is until it is broken down into the components that make up bodyweight – Fat-Free Mass and Fat Mass.
 Participants of the flexible dieting group lost weight, didn’t gain any fat mass back during the post dieting phase and increased their fat-free mass values!

 Flexible dieting – from a holistic viewpoint, removes the “forbidden” mentality towards food and rather educates the dieter from a standpoint of values contained within foods.
 To make better-educated decisions, teaching intuitive eating possibilities long term, while establishing an environment that can remove the fear around certain foods.
 As seen in this cohort study, it is a more sustainable approach and this point was established in the data.
 This is the first study of its kind to establish these direct comparison values, in an already existing healthy resistance-trained population undergoing an acute weight loss intervention method.
 Looking forward to future studies in this area of diet and training, it could significantly benefit the body and mind of many population groups.

-To find out more about Bill Campbell’s work, check out our recent interview with him on this subject, and his new research.
+To find out more about Bill Campbell's work, check out an interview we did with him on this subject, and his new research.